boltpkg/website/docs/bin.md

 title: bolt bin
 ---

+### Usage

+**`bolt bin`**

-Print the folder where executable files for the package will be installed
+This will print the path to the folder where bolt will install the executables for the project.

+An example of an executable may be a script that you have defined for your package that can be executed via `bolt run`.